-The log next contains a description of the initial values of variables.
-Apart from the variables that we defined ourselves, there is a rather strange one, named ONE and indeed containing 1.
-Searching the source code reveals that this variable is in fact declared static as it should be.
 Frama-C can display the value of static variables (something that is annoying to do when using a C compiler for testing).
-Frama-C may virtually rename a static variable in order to distinguish it from another variable with the same name.
+Frama-C may rename static variables in order to distinguish them from another variable with the same name.
 The GUI displays the original source code alongside the transformed one.
-It also allows to inspect values of variables.